 Project management and supervision of the construction sites and 4 companies in charge of supervising the 15 contractors working at Muscat and Salalah airports

-ADP Ingénierie leveraged their PMC skills, ability to anticipate client needs, airport expertise and skills in Read and Yellow FIDIC, contract drafting, cost and claims management.
+ADP Ingénierie (ADPI) leveraged their PMC skills, ability to anticipate client needs, airport expertise and skills in Read and Yellow FIDIC, contract drafting, cost and claims management.

 The MCT airport infrastructure was more than than 40 years old.
 MoTC needed a PMC to manage the replacement of most of the country’s airport infrastructure.
 Faced with this challenge, the Omani MoTC engaged ADP Ingénierie to support this OMR 3 billion investment project.